rounded corner photo collage of First Light images on a slant

 Dining

-Enjoy a meal in Restaurant Sainte-Marie’s cozy dining room, get takeout on the patio, or elevate your dining experience by booking your own personal snow globe on the grounds of historic Sainte-Marie.
-A special, multi-course holiday meal option is also available.
+Enjoy a holiday buffet inside Restaurant Sainte-Marie’s cozy dining room, get takeout on the patio, or elevate your dining experience by booking your own personal snow globe on the grounds of historic Sainte-Marie.

-We also offer snacks and hot beverages right on the historic site.
+Plus, get snacks and hot chocolate right on the historic site.

 colourful homespun socks on display at the artisan market